-Sec.
 15.401 - Transfer of Development Rights

 (a) Transfer of development rights (TDR).
-In order to encourage the implementation of higher density Village Centers, as well as preserve other important uplands, agriculture areas, water reuse areas, aquifer recharge, wetland connections and wildlife corridors, the City of Auburndale may allow the transfer of development rights from these sending areas to these receiving areas in the Lakes District Master Planned Community Area established herein.
+In order to encourage the implementation of higher density Village Centers, as well as preserve other important uplands, agriculture areas, water reuse area, aquifer recharge, wetland connections and wildlife corridors, the City of Auburndale may allow the transfer of development rights from these sending areas to these receiving areas in the Lakes District.
 Development rights, and the transfer of those development rights, are limited to residential dwelling units and their associated densities.